Dhani Services Ltd leads losers in 'A' group

-Elgi Equipments Ltd, Indiabulls Real Estate Ltd, Restaurant Brands Asia Ltd and Bliss GVS Pharma Ltd are among the other losers in the BSE's 'A' group today, 21 February 2022.
+Jaiprakash Power Ventures Ltd, Repco Home Finance Ltd, Restaurant Brands Asia Ltd and Arvind Ltd are among the other losers in the BSE's 'A' group today, 22 February 2022.

-Elgi Equipments Ltd, Indiabulls Real Estate Ltd, Restaurant Brands Asia Ltd and Bliss GVS Pharma Ltd are among the other losers in the BSE's 'A' group today, 21 February 2022.
+Jaiprakash Power Ventures Ltd, Repco Home Finance Ltd, Restaurant Brands Asia Ltd and Arvind Ltd are among the other losers in the BSE's 'A' group today, 22 February 2022.

-Dhani Services Ltd tumbled 19.98% to Rs 103.5 at 14:51 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 11.83 lakh shares were traded on the counter so far as against the average daily volumes of 14.96 lakh shares in the past one month.
+Dhani Services Ltd crashed 20.00% to Rs 82.8 at 14:51 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 53.21 lakh shares were traded on the counter so far as against the average daily volumes of 14.82 lakh shares in the past one month.

-Elgi Equipments Ltd crashed 11.49% to Rs 347.85.
-The stock was the second biggest loser in 'A' group.On the BSE, 56180 shares were traded on the counter so far as against the average daily volumes of 1.3 lakh shares in the past one month.
+Jaiprakash Power Ventures Ltd tumbled 7.81% to Rs 6.73.
+The stock was the second biggest loser in 'A' group.On the BSE, 359.21 lakh shares were traded on the counter so far as against the average daily volumes of 238.65 lakh shares in the past one month.

-Indiabulls Real Estate Ltd lost 11.38% to Rs 107.45.
-The stock was the third biggest loser in 'A' group.On the BSE, 22.96 lakh shares were traded on the counter so far as against the average daily volumes of 7.37 lakh shares in the past one month.
+Repco Home Finance Ltd lost 7.43% to Rs 209.4.
+The stock was the third biggest loser in 'A' group.On the BSE, 36953 shares were traded on the counter so far as against the average daily volumes of 16229 shares in the past one month.

-Bliss GVS Pharma Ltd corrected 9.83% to Rs 77.55.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 92557 shares were traded on the counter so far as against the average daily volumes of 28010 shares in the past one month.
+Arvind Ltd slipped 6.93% to Rs 116.2.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 2.5 lakh shares were traded on the counter so far as against the average daily volumes of 2.19 lakh shares in the past one month.

 Powered by Capital Market - Live News